carpentries/amy/docs/users_guide/index.md

 * If this is an entirely new membership, click on the "New Membership" button at the top of the [membership page](https://amy.carpentries.org/fiscal/memberships/).
 This will take you to a blank new membership form.
 * If this is a renewal of a current membership, select that membership and click on the green "Create new & roll-over button" at the bottom of that page.
 This will take you to a new membership form with some information pre-populated.

+The following fields are included in the Member view:

 * **Name** The name of the membership.
 If this is a single organisation, it will be that organisation's name.
 If it is a consortium of several organisations, it will be their collective name.
 * **Consortium**  If this box is checked, you will be able to assign multiple organisations to theat membership.
 If not, you will only be able to assign one organisation to that membership.
 * **Can this membership be publicized on The Carpentries websites** If Public is selected, the membership will be listed on [The Carpentries Members page](https://carpentries.org/members/) and [data feeds](https://feeds.carpentries.org/all_public_memberships.json).
 If Private is selected, it will not be listed.